 They paired Cade with Jim Croce--a man who died in a plane crash, and me with a guy who I thought looked like my version on Edward Cullen.
 I’m not a huge Twilight fan--let me send that thought in the wind.
 I thought Edward was obsessive, overbearing, controlling.
 If I could pick one literary character to NOT go skydiving with, it would be him or Captain Ahab!
 There’s something about jumping from a plane--with a vamp--it doesn’t bode well.
 It’s like facing death TWICE!

-To top things off, my cameraman looked like a preacher I always knew growing up.
+To top things off, my cameraman looked like a preacher I used to know.
 It wasn’t until the video guy started dropping the “F” bomb that I questioned his faith.

 “Are you related to any pastors?”
 I asked the “F Bomber.”